ckronlage/AID-HS/docs/install_docker.md

 - You will need **~20GB of space** to install the container
 - The docker image contains Miniconda 3, HippUnfold v1.1.0, and AID-HS.
 The whole image is ~18GB.

+Here is the video tutorial demonstrating how to do the docker installation - [Docker and Singularity Installation of AID-HS Tutorial](https://www.youtube.com/watch?v=RRAET7r05ys&t=11s&ab_channel=MELDproject).

 ## Prerequisites

 ### Install Docker